cycle directly to legendary ruins in the Peloponnese

 Tour Leader / Bike Guide: the Tour Leader handles all the tour logistics and rides with the group.

-Meals: Breakfasts are included at each hotel.
+All Meals: Breakfasts are included at each hotel.
+Lunches — you choose from the menu.
 Dinners are generally at trusted establishments within walking distance of the hotel.
 Dinner consists of 2-3 appetizers and salad chosen by us and shared by the group.
 You are offered an entrée choice, usually a meat, fish or vegetarian dish.
 Dessert, house wine, water or beverage for those who don’t drink wine.

 Archaeology Guide: Private tour with professional guide at Epidavros Theatre, Mycenae and Olympia